 Andrea Kremer is one of the most accomplished and widely respected journalists in the industry today.
 In 2011, she was named one of the 10 greatest female sportscasters of all time.
 TV Guide said Kremer is “among TV’s best sports correspondents of either sex,” and her work is “distinguished by her eagerness to calmly ask tough questions and her refusal to pursue the same old story.”

-Kremer is also a correspondent for HBO’s “Real Sports With Bryant Gumbel.”
+Kremer is also a correspondent for HBO’s “Real Sports with Bryant Gumbel.”
 Since 2007, she has contributed a host of critically acclaimed profiles and features to the Emmy-Award winning newsmagazine show.
-Among the most memorable interviews she has done at HBO include compelling one-on-ones with Pete Carroll, Lane Kiffin, Barret Robbins, DeMaurice Smith, Bill Parcells, Joakim Noah and Jim and John Harbaugh.
+Among the most memorable interviews she has done at HBO include compelling one-on-ones with Pete Carroll, Phil Jackson, Lane Kiffin, Barret Robbins, DeMaurice Smith, Bill Parcells, Joakim Noah and Jim and John Harbaugh.
 Her story on the abuse of the drug Toradol helped earn Real Sports its first Peabody Award in 2012.

 Prior to joining ESPN, Kremer worked at NFL Films (1984-89), where she was a producer, director and later an on-air reporter for the nationally syndicated show “This is the NFL.”
 Kremer received an Emmy nomination in 1986 for writing and editing the critically acclaimed NFL Films special “Autumn Ritual.”
 She also produced several one-hour specials including the “All-Pro Dream Team,” “All the Best,” and “Gift of Grab.”
-While at NFL Films, Kremer served as a contributing reporter to the Philadelphia Eagles Pre-Game Show on WIP-AM in Philadelphia.
+While at NFL Films, Kremer also served as a contributing reporter to the Philadelphia Eagles Pre-Game Show on WIP-AM in Philadelphia.

 Kremer began her career in Ardmore, Pennsylvania as the sports editor of the Main Line Chronicle (1982-84).
 A Philadelphia native, she graduated cum laude with a Bachelor of Arts degree from the University of Pennsylvania in 1980.
 Kremer, who was named one of the “Most Influential” moms in the country by Working Mother magazine, is married with one son.